khalidaldoh/week2_project/README.md

-This branch is for drafts
+This branch is for main changes